ga-wdi-lessons/react_todo_walkthrough/readme.md

 );
 ```

 In this file, we're using the `Router` component to specify what react should render.
 We pass in some properties to this `Router` component: `routes`, the file we just defined prior, and `browserHistory`.

-We've already gone over `routes.js` but not `browserHistory`.
+We've just gone over `routes.js` but not `browserHistory`.

 In a nutshell, a history knows how to listen to the browser's address bar for changes and parses the URL into a location object that the router can use to match routes and render the correct set of components.

 Great, we should now be able to see hello world show up!

+## Break (0:10 / 1:05)

-### A Simple Component
+### A Simple Component (0:05 / 1:10)
-Before we add another route, let's change the header to be more applicable and make it, it's own component.
+Before we add another route, let's change the header to be more applicable and make it its own component.

 In `src/App.js`: